Root Canal Therapy

 - Pain when chewing or applying pressure to the tooth

 - Prolonged sensitivity to hot or cold temperatures

 - Darkening of the tooth

 - Swelling and tenderness in nearby gums

 If you experience pain, sensitivity, or swelling, give your friendly dentist a call.
-Dr. Pope will assess the situation and help you discover the best way to find relief from toothache.
+Dr. Feroz will assess the situation and help you discover the best way to find relief from toothache.

 What Happens During a Root Canal?

 Root canals usually involve one to three visits to your dentist.

-- Dr. Pope will remove the diseased tissue from a small opening in the crown of a tooth.
+- Dr. Feroz will remove the diseased tissue from a small opening in the crown of a tooth.

 - He will clean and seal the interior of the tooth.

 - The tooth is filled with a dental composite.

-- Dr. Pope will restore the tooth with a crown or filling to increase its strength and aesthetic.
+- Dr. Feroz will restore the tooth with a crown or filling to increase its strength and aesthetic.